ucb-stat133/stat133-fall-2017/syllabus/README.md

 The main computational software of the course is the statistical programming language R.

-There is a considerable amount of work outside class and lab.
-You should plan ahead of time to not wait until the last hours.
-Learning programming is frustrating, but it can be fun.

-You are not competing with other students.
-There will be projects in this course but this is not a "hackathon".
-No extra credit is given to amazing, blow minding projects.

 Much of the course is about learning good practices:

 - Organize your workflow